 Band Leader – Has overall responsibility for coordinating the band and the music, both at practice and for bookings.

 Treasurer/Membership Secretary – has overall responsibility for the management of Brood funds.
-He/she will be responsible for collecting subscriptions .
-As membership secretary he/she will keep a list of all paid up members with contact details, but will only forward such details to other members to the extent that the member is content for that to happen.
-He/she will notify the E officer whenever the list of paid up members changes.
+They will be responsible for collecting subscriptions .
+As membership secretary they will keep a list of all paid up members with contact details, but will only forward such details to other members to the extent that the member is content for that to happen.
+They will notify the E officer whenever the list of paid up members changes.
 They book the practice hall and deal with any other issues requiring the use of Brood funds.
 They arrange insurance.
 They ensure that there is always another member, other than themselves, and not related to them, who can access the bank account online.

 E officer – The “e-officer” is responsible for the web site, / face book/ group mail list and operation, and any other electronic interface used by Brood.
-He/she will hold all necessary access codes to run the sites and post material, and will have one and preferably two deputies.
-The e- officer will be an elected post and he will identify his own deputies from the membership and notify the club.
+They will hold all necessary access codes to run the sites and post material, and will have one and preferably two deputies.
+The e- officer will be an elected post and they will identify their own deputies from the membership and notify the club.

-All material for the web site/face book page will be posted by the e-officer or deputy.
+All material for the web site/social media presence (Facebook, Twitter and Instagram) will be posted by the e-officer or deputy.
 Photos and any other items supplied by members may, at the discretion of the e-officer, be published electronically and, where the contributor so requests, acknowledgement of the author of the material will be displayed alongside the material.
 Any material submitted for publication will become free for Brood to publish as and when it wishes.